Your browser is not supported or outdated so some features of the site might not be available.

 • Mediocre controls.

-Since Apple's headphones are designed with their other products in mind, their controls generally aren't fully compatible with products from other brands.
+Since Apple's headphones are designed to complement their other products, their controls are generally not fully compatible with products from other brands.
 Some important functions, like volume control, are missing from some of their truly wireless models—you're expected to use Siri instead, which isn't always very convenient.

 Apple vs Bose